cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology_3.rst

     A palindrome [回文] is a word, phrase, number, or other sequence of characters which reads the same backward or forward.
     Allowances may be made for adjustments to capital letters, punctuation, and word dividers.

+#.
+Codec

+    A codec is a device or computer program for encoding or decoding a digital data stream or signal.
+    Codec is a portmanteau of coder-decoder.
+A coder encodes a data stream or a signal for transmission or storage, possibly in encrypted form, and the decoder function reverses the encoding for playback or editing.
+    Codecs are used in videoconferencing, streaming media, and video editing applications.